What is DMA?

 What is CADRE?

-CADRE stands for Computer in Art, Design, Research, and Education.
+CADRE stands for Computers in Art, Design, Research, and Education.
 Established in 1985, CADRE is the second oldest education art media lab in the US (MIT’s Media Lab was the first).
 CADRE currently consists of the Physical Computing Lab (Art 237) and the Game Development Lab (Art 241) on the campus of San José State University

 How do I become a DMA student?
 When should I apply to the DMA program?